Dhadhazi/storefront-backend-api/README.md

 ### .env requirements

-The following must be in the .env file:
+The following must be in the .env file, with your values:

 ```
-POSTGRES_HOST - the host address
+POSTGRES_HOST=the host address
-POSTGRES_DB - name of the database
+POSTGRES_DB=name of the database
-POSTGRES_USER - username
+POSTGRES_USER=username
-POSTGRES_PASSWORD - password
+POSTGRES_PASSWORD=password
-SECRET - JWT secret
+SECRET=JWT secret
 ```

 ### Required Technologies